mazzini22/conversor-binary-decimal/README.md

-# conversor-binary-decimal
+# Binary to decimal converter
-A simple conversor from binary (of 7 digits) to decimal number
+A simple 8-bit converter from binary to decimal number